pylint: disable=no-member

 self.options = self._get_options(options, source_config.options)

-source_name = self.sources_config.data_backend_type
+source_name = self.sources_config.data_backend_type.value

 if self.schema is SCHEMA_FROM_FILE: